 |Other Names||Dja Barb, Charcoal Barb|

 |Aquarium Level||Bottom - Middle|

 |Temperature||70 - 77 ℉ (21.1 - 25 ℃)|

 |TDS||18 - 90|

-Origins of the Jae Barb
+Natural Habitat of the Jae Barb

 The Jae Barbs are native to the River Nyong Basin in Cameroon, Gabon, Equatorial Guinea the Republic of the Congo and the Democratic Republic of the Congo in west Africa.
 They inhabit shallow, slow-moving, rainforest streams and swamps with thick vegetation.